nginxinc/nginx-one-workshops/labs/lab1/readme.md

 ### (Optional Exercise): Delete a data plane key

 1. Active keys cannot be directly deleted.
-Any active key first needs to be revoked and then only it can be deleted.
+The key must first be revoked and then can be deleted.

 1. You can delete a revoked data plane key by opening the Data Plane Keys Page and then navigating to the `Revoked Keys` tab.
 This view should list all the revoked keys.